Ricks-Lab/benchMT/README.md

  This tool will extract the total number of CPU cores/threads and GPU platforms from the user's environment and utilize them in running a list of apps/args specified in the benchCFG file.
-Using less than total number of CPU threads can be specified in the command line.
-This tool will read a list of MB apps/args from the benchCFG file and search for the specified MB apps in the APP_CPU and APP_GPU directories to validate and determine platform.
+Using less than the total number of CPU threads can be specified in the command line.
+This tool will read a list of MB apps/args from the BenchCFG file and search for the specified MB apps in the APP_CPU and APP_GPU directories to validate and determine platform.
 It will then leverage allocated threads, as specified, to run all benchmark jobs, storing results in the testData directory.
 Use the *--help* option to get a description of valid command line arguments.
-In support of automation, some command line arguments can be specified as mode in the BenchCFG file.
+In support of automation, some command line arguments can be specified as modes in the BenchCFG file.

  By default, a summary list of all jobs will update in the display as the program progresses.
 If there are a large number of jobs, then this display may not be useful and the *--display_slots*